afrankvt/rvaib/README.md

 The website source for [rvaib.org](rvaib.org).

-RVA IB is a group of companies based in and around Richmond, VA that are pushing to advance the sustainability, intelligence, and automation of commercial buildings and spaces.
+RVA IB is a group of companies based in and around Richmond, VA that are working to advance the sustainability, intelligence, and automation of commercial buildings and spaces.